-Learning Outcomes; Assessment Criteria; The Learner will: The Learner can: Understand the concepts associated with database systems 1.1 Summarise the common uses of database systems 1.2 Explain the meaning of the term database 1.3 Explain the meaning of the term database management system (DBMS) 1.4 Describe the components of the DBMS environment 1.5 Describe the typical functions of a DBMS 1.6 Summarise the advantages and disadvantages of a DBMS 2.
+Learning Outcomes; Assessment Criteria; The Learner will: The Learner can: Understand the concepts associated with database systems Summarise the common uses of database systems Summarise the common uses of database systems Summarise the common uses of database systems 1.3 Explain the meaning of the term database management system (DBMS) 1.4 Describe the components of the DBMS environment 1.5 Describe the typical functions of a DBMS 1.6 Summarise the advantages and disadvantages of a DBMS 2.
 Understand the concepts 2.1 Summarise the concept of the relational model associated with the relational model 2.2 Explain the terminology associated with the relational model 2.3 Explain the purpose of relational integrity 3.
 Understand how to design and develop a database system 3.1 Explain the use of ER modelling in database design 3.2 Describe the basic concepts of an ER model 3.3 Describe ways of identifying problems in an ER model 3.4 Explain ways of solving problems in an ER model 3.5 Summarise the purpose of SQL 3.6 Describe how to create database tables using SQL 4.
 Be able to develop a logical 4.1 Identify a set of tables from an ER model database design 4.2 Check that the tables are capable of supporting the required transactions 5.
 Be able to develop a database 5.1 Create database tables based on a data dictionary system using SQL 5.2 Insert data into the tables 5.3 Update data in the tables 5.4 Delete data in the tables